The Ihara Zeta function for infinite graphs: The framework of measure graphs

 The \textit{radius}, $\varrho(G,x)$ of a finite connected graph $G$ with root $x$ is the maximal distance of a vertex from the root, i.e.

 Any graph comes naturally with a certain product space and a canonical function on it.
 This is discussed next.
 Let $G$ be a graph.
-Then, we define On $V^{(2)}$ there is the canonical function, called \textit{adjacency matrix} of $G$, defined via So, in particular, we have that
+Then, we define On $V^{(2)}$ there is the canonical function, called \textit{adjacency matrix} of $G$, defined via